-- Maintenance of secretarial records is the responsibility of the management of the company.
+- 1. Maintenance of secretarial records is the responsibility of the management of the company.
 Our responsibility is to express an opinion on these secretarial records based on our audit. - 2.
-We have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
+We have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records as per the Auditing Standards (CSAS-1 to CSAS-4) and Guidance Notes on ICSI Auditing Standards and Guidance Note on Secretarial Audit issued by The Institute of Company Secretaries of India.
 The verification was done to ensure that correct facts are reflected in secretarial records.
-We believe that the processes and practices, we followed provide a reasonable basis for our opinion. - We have not verified the correctness and appropriateness of financial records and Books of Accounts of the company.
-3. - Where ever required, we have obtained the Management representation about the compliance of laws, rules and regulations 4. and happening of events etc. - 5.
+We believe that the processes and practices, we followed provide a reasonable basis for our opinion. - 3.
+We have not verified the correctness and appropriateness of financial records and Books of Accounts of the company as well as correctness of the values and figures reported in various disclosures and returns as required to be filed by the company under the specified laws. - 4.
+Where ever required, we have obtained the Management representation about the compliance of laws, rules and regulations and happening of events etc. - 5.
 It is the responsibility of the management of the company to devise proper systems to ensure compliance with the provisions of Corporate and other applicable laws, rules, regulations, standards and to ensure that the systems are adequate and operate effectively.
-Our examination was limited to the verification of procedure on test basis. - The Secretarial Audit report is neither an assurance as to the future viability of the company nor of the efficacy or effectiveness 6. with which the management has conducted the affairs of the company.
+Our examination was limited to the verification of procedures on test basis. - 6.
+The Secretarial Audit report is neither an assurance as to the future viability of the company nor of the efficacy or effectiveness with which the management has conducted the affairs of the company.

-For R SRIDHARAN & ASSOCIATES COMPANY SECRETARIES
+Place : Chennai Date : 7 May 2022 For R. SRIDHARAN & ASSOCIATES COMPANY SECRETARIES

-CS R SRIDHARAN
+CS R. SRIDHARAN

-CP No. 3239 FCS No. 4775
+CP No. 3239 FCS No. 4775 PR NO. 657/2020 UIN: S2003TN063400

-UIN: S2003TN063400 UDIN: F004775C000361285
+UDIN: F004775D000264188